exoplatform/exo-documentation/docs/GettingStarted.rst

 Sharing a News
 ---------------

 Once an article is posted, you will be allowed to share it in other spaces.
-The sharing action is possible from the article details page (and from the article's preview in the activity stream).
+The sharing action is possible from the article details page and from News application.
-When you click on the share icon, a popup appears containing a reminder of the title of the article and allowing you to select the destination space(s).
-You can also add a optional description which will be displayed in the sharing activity.
+When you click on the share icon, a drawer appears containing a reminder of the article's title, its creation user and its original space.
+You have to select the destination space(s) and you can optionally add a description which will be displayed in the sharing activity.

 |image165|